rdemolgen/SavvySuite/README.md

 + -subset (number) - This sets the number of samples that the SVD will be performed on, with a default of 50.
 Set this according to how much time you want the software to take - 150 is not unreasonable.
 The software will take time proportional to this parameter to the power of 2.4, plus time proportional to the total number of samples on the command line.
 + -chr (chromosome name) - This limits the analysis to just one chromosome - all reads outside that chromosome will be discarded.
 + -cross - Instead of producing a summary file, the software will produce a full table of the difference metrics between all samples.
 The output file can be visualised in gnuplot by running "plot 'file' with image".
++ -svs - Instead of producing a summary file the software will print the singular vectors of all the samples.
+One row is printed for each sample, and the multiple values from the singular vector (as many as specified in the -subset option) are in multiple columns, ordered from the largest singular value downwards.

 To use the summary file and produce a list of best-matching samples, the software should be run as follows:
 ```